go-bongo/go-dotaccess/README.md

-Dot notation set/get.
+Dot notation map/struct access.
 Mainly just a wrapper for github.com/oleiade/reflections, so that should get most of the credit.

-Note that for now setting only works on pointers to structs.
-Getting works on nested structs and nested struct pointers.
+Setting is in development.
+Getting works 100%.

-Since this is intended to work on public properties, each element in the dot notation string is converted to title case.
+Since this is intended to work on public properties, each element in the dot notation string is converted to title case if the object is a struct.
+They remain as-is if it's a map.

 # Get

+## Struct
 ```go
 type ChildStruct struct {
 	Prop string